-There’s a reason State Farm is the leading underwriter for homeowners insurance policies in Virginia and our top pick: They’re reliable.
-State Farm’s finances are rock solid.
-Moody’s awarded them the second highest distinction (Aa1), meaning they are “of high quality and are subject to very low credit risk.”
-They also got high marks from A.M.
-Best, with a top-tier score of A++, and Standard & Poor’s, with an AA.
+There’s a reason State Farm is the leading underwriter for homeowners insurance policies in Virginia and why it’s our top pick: It’s reliable.
+State Farm’s finances are rock-solid.
+Moody’s awarded the company with the second-highest distinction (Aa1), meaning State Farm is “of high quality and subject to very low credit risk.”
+State Farm also got high marks from A.M.
+Best, with a top-tier score of A++.

-Their customer service is also exceptional — JD Power awarded them a 4/5 in overall claims experience, and they received an 82 from Consumer Reports’ national homeowners insurance survey.
-Whenever we called, wait time was minimal and their agents were friendly, knowledgeable, and able to answer any question.
-Getting an online quote was easy and their website walked us through determining coverage needs and the difference between replacement cost and market value.
+State Farm’s customer service is also exceptional — J.D.
+Power awarded it with a four out of five in overall claims experience, and the company received an 82 from Consumer Reports’ national homeowners insurance survey.
+Whenever we called, wait time was minimal and the agents were friendly, knowledgeable, and able to answer any question.
+Getting an online quote was easy, and the website walked us through determining coverage needs and the difference between replacement cost and market value.

 On paper, State Farm’s available discounts are average (the biggest savings come from bundling your home and auto insurance policies), and Allstate, Nationwide, and Liberty Mutual all had more to offer.
 But none of that mattered when we saw how State Farm’s quotes were consistently lower than average.
-In fact, they beat the average in all six localities we looked at.
 In Charlotte County, for example, our quote from State Farm was just over a third of the cost of a quote from Allstate, the company with the most discounts.
 The takeaway?
 Don’t base your decision on the number of discounts listed on the website.
 Get a quote and see for yourself.
 It’s the final number that counts.

-Even though USAA is only available to active and retired US military members and their families, it is still the second-largest provider in the state.
+Even though USAA is only available to active and retired U.S. military members and their families, it is still the second-largest provider in the state.
 Home to the Pentagon and numerous military bases, Virginia has one of the largest military populations in the country.
-Members of the Armed Forces (and their families) overwhelmingly choose USAA for their insurance needs.
-It boasts the second highest consumer rating in the industry (earning a 92 in Consumer Reports’ national homeowners insurance survey and a 5/5 from J.D.
+Members of the Armed Forces and their families overwhelmingly choose USAA for their insurance needs.
+It boasts the second highest consumer rating in the industry, earning a 92 in Consumer Reports’ national homeowners insurance survey and a five out of five from J.D.
 Power.
 In terms of financials, USAA is solid: With an A++ from A.M.
 Best and an Aaa from Moody’s, you can rest assured USAA will pay out your claims.

-Plus, they understand the military lifestyle — and the frequent moves it can entail — and strive to make transitions as easy as possible.
+USAA also understands the ins and outs of the military lifestyle, too, including frequent moves — the company strives to make transitions as easy as possible.
 The only real downside we found was that USAA’s website was a little sparse.
 You’ll have to call an agent to get details on its policies, and it doesn’t offer much in the way of educational materials.
 But if you qualify, USAA is an excellent choice for homeowners insurance.

 We also love Allstate for its transparency.
-It’s upfront about the number of discounts it has (18) and how much you could save with each (as much as 30%).
-If you’re a new customer, your wallet will love the welcome discount — 10% off your premium for your first two years.
-There’s a discount for retirees, one for folks buying a brand-new home, and even an early shopper discount (save an extra 10% off your premium when you sign up for a new Allstate policy before your current one expires).
+It’s upfront about its discounts and has eight listed on the website, with savings as high as 30%.
+If you’re a new customer, your wallet will love the welcome discount — 10% off your premium when you sign up for a new Allstate policy before your current one expires.)

 A stand-out feature of Travelers is its OpenHouse tool, which generates free home history reports — like CARFAX, but for your house — and provides information on neighborhood trends, past repairs, and even how much the house sold for previously.
 If your home is eco-friendly, you’ll also benefit from Travelers’ 5% discount for LEED-certified homes.

-Except for a gated community discount, nothing stood out about Nationwide’s efforts to save customers money and they were middle-of-the-road when it came to their premiums.
-Its website was aesthetically pleasing, but information was hard to find and not as detailed as some of the other sites we looked at.
+Except for a gated-community discount, nothing stood out about Nationwide’s efforts to save customers money, and it is middle-of-the-road when it comes to premiums.
+Its website is aesthetically pleasing, but information can be tough to find and not as detailed as some of our other contenders’ layouts.
 More than anything, we were frustrated by how difficult it was to get a simple quote online.
-We attempted to fill out the form three times but kept being redirected and told to call an agent.
+We attempted to fill out the form three times but were always redirected and told to call an agent.
 If you don’t mind working things out over the phone (the average wait time was about 20 minutes), give Nationwide a call.

 Guide to Homeowners Insurance in Virginia